Echium pininana hybrid | Giant Echium ‘Pink Fountain’

 Echium pininana’s common name is Giant Vipers Bugloss,Tree Echium, Giant Echium, and Pine Echium, is one of the true giants of the herbaceous plant world.
 It’s a biennial or triennial that is native to La Palma on the Canary Islands and is surprisingly well suited to milder, maritime areas.

 Echium ‘Pink Fountain’ is a hybrid between a red-flowered Echium wildpretii and a blue-flowered Echium pininana.
 During the first year it forms a rosette of long, spear-shaped, bristly, silvery-green leaves, followed in the second year (and sometimes not until the third year) by a single, bold, tapering flower-stem up to 13 ft in height (with 18 ft recorded)!
-The stretching spire is covered by hundreds or maybe thousands of showy, densely-packed, light pink flowers that give the impression it’s one single towering-flower!
+The stretching spire is covered by thousands of showy, densely-packed, light pink flowers that give the impression it’s one single towering flower!
 The flower spike starts its show early to mid spring (May for us) and continues to flower for months.
 It attracts pollinators from all around.
-Bumblebees never leave it which makes us wonder if they ever go back home?
-Plants set seed after bloom and then die.
-Will self sow, however seedlings may or may not survive the winter(s) in zone 8 or lower.
+Bumblebees never leave it which makes us wonder if they ever go back home.
+Plants are monocarpic, so set seed after bloom and then die.
+Will self sow, however seedlings may or may not survive the winter(s) in zone 9 or lower.

 Giant Echium holds the RHS Award of Garden Merit.
 This is without question, one of our favorite plants of all time.